MostafaAbdelfadil/Soccer-Players-Detection-and-Tracking/README.md

 python eval_video.py --invideo <video_name.mp4> --birdeye --classify --backbone resnet18 --checkpoint ../../checkpoints_runs/player_det_resnet50_teacher.pth

 ```
+output video will be in 'birdEye.mp4' if '--birdeye' and in 'frontEye.mp4' by default.
+Also, you can specify the output name using '--birdout' and '--frontout'.
 **Player tracking**

 The code for tracking is based on the [Extending IOU Based Multi-Object Tracking by Visual Information]